PhyGroup/CSI2Q/README.md

 # Introduction to CSI²Q

 This repository provides the implementation of **CSI²Q**.
-Please refer to our paper for more details:  Enhancing WiFi CSI Fingerprinting:A Deep Auxiliary Learning Approach
+Please refer to our paper for more details: Enhancing WiFi CSI Fingerprinting: A Deep Auxiliary Learning Approach, which has been accepted by IEEE Internet of Things Journal.

 ## Setup